genkgo/ember-localforage-adapter/README.md

 "localForage is a JavaScript library that improves the offline experience of your web app by using asynchronous storage (via IndexedDB or WebSQL where available) with a simple, localStorage-like API."

-It is support by all major browsers, including mobile.
+It is supported by all major browsers, including mobile.

 Usage
 -----